-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to \$22,500,000 of additional shares at the public offering price less the underwriting discounts and commissions.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 937,500 additional shares at the public offering price less the underwriting discounts and commissions.

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
-After the initial public offering the representatives may change the public offering price and concession and discount to broker/dealers.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a selling concession not to exceed \$0.864 per share.
+After the initial public offering the representatives may change the public offering price and selling concession.